QuakedK/Oneclick/Help/Oneclick Revert 2.md

 ```
 2. Go to file explorer and find ```C:\Oneclick Backup\GPU``` and confirm there's a ```Nvidia.reg``` file.
 3. If it, open ```C:\Oneclick Logs\Oneclick Log.txt``` and copy the Nvidia GPU Reg Path.
+4. Now open [Nsudo](https://github.com/QuakedK/Oneclick/raw/refs/heads/main/Downloads/V8.0/NSudoLG.exe) and Enable All Privileges.
-4. Then type CMD in the Address Bar, then click run and paste the following commands.
+5. Then type CMD in the Address Bar, then click run and paste the following commands.
 ```bat
 :: Delete Tweaked Reg Command
 reg delete "Your Nvidia GPU Reg Path" /f